 Everybody loves pizza.
 Even better if it’s freshly baked and homemade!
 You don’t need to have an outdoor kitchen for this to be possible.
 This hand-built outdoor pizza oven is the solution.

-This relatively cheap project will definitely improve your backyard.
+This relatively cheap project will improve your backyard.
 It’s a great way to entertain guests during summer, and even during winter.
-It’s a great center piece that allows you to bake homemade bread and pizza, as well as slow cooking meat.
+It’s a great centerpiece that allows you to bake homemade bread and pizza, as well as slow cooking meat.

 This project is so easy that even new DIYers can accomplish it.
-Make the workload even easier by getting your friends and relatives to you help you out.
-After all, they’ll be around eating the breads and pizzas of your labour :)
+Make the workload even easier by getting your friends and relatives to help you out.
+After all, they’ll be around eating the bread and pizzas of your labor :)